 Medication Side-effects Are Also Possible

 Check with your vet to ask about that specific medication if you think that this might be the case.
-Quite often there are alternative medications or some strategies which your vet can give you to help with your Beagle’s unexpected weight gain.
+There are often alternative medications or some strategies that your vet can give you to help with your Beagle’s unexpected weight gain.

 What Are The Risks Of A Beagle Being Overweight?